Visiting Historic Waimea Town on Big Island

 However, for most vacation home renters on this part of the Big Island, Waimea is a wonderful place to stock up on farm-fresh products.
-There are many working farms here and there is a great farmers market on Saturdays where you can find locally produced crops like lettuce, ginger and tropical fruits.
-Of course if you prefer to eat out, there are also several charming restaurants in town serving locally produced fare, as well as shopping centers with banks, supermarkets and drug stores.
+There are many working farms here and there is a farmers market on Saturdays where you can find locally produced crops like lettuce, ginger and tropical fruits.
+Of course, if you prefer to eat out, there are also several charming restaurants in town serving locally produced fare, as well as shopping centers with banks, supermarkets and drug stores.

 Farmers Market at Waimea, Hawaii.

 We are one of Hawaii's leading vacation rental companies, so we would be remiss if we didn't mention at least one excellent place to stay here in this gorgeous up-country town.
 As it happens, one of Hawaii's most unique and architecturally significant homes is located on the way to historic old Waimea town from the Mauna Kea Resort: the Frank Lloyd Wright Big Island Villa, aka “The Frank Lloyd Wright House."